torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

   some (all??) come with 2 crystals for PAL/SECAM and NTSC
 - PAL, SECAM or NTSC TV tuner (Philips or TEMIC)
-- MSP34xx sound decoder on add on board decoder is supported but AFAIK does not yet work (other sound MUX setting in GPIO port needed??? somebody who fixed this???)
+- MSP34xx sound decoder on add on board decoder is supported but AFAIK does yest yet work (other sound MUX setting in GPIO port needed??? somebody who fixed this???)
 - 1 tuner, 1 composite and 1 S-VHS input
 - tuner type is autodetected